 Our bylaws require that directors and officers be indemnified to the maximum extent permitted by Delaware law.
-We may, from time to time, enter into indemnity agreements with each of our directors and officers requiring that we pay on behalf of each director and officer party thereto any amount that he or she is or becomes legally obligated to pay because of any claim or claims made against him or her because of any act or omission or neglect or breach of duty including any actual or alleged error or misstatement or misleading statement, which he or she commits or suffers while acting in his or her capacity as a director and/or officer of Western Digital and solely because of his or her being a director and/or officer.
-Under the DGCL, absent such an indemnity agreement, indemnification of a director or officer is discretionary rather than mandatory, except in the case of a proceeding in which a director or officer is successful on the merits.
-Consistent with our bylaw provision on the subject, the indemnity agreements require us to make prompt payment of defense and investigation costs and expenses at the request of the director or officer in advance of indemnification, provided that the recipient undertakes to repay the amounts if it is ultimately determined that he or she is not entitled to indemnification for such expense and provided further that such advance shall not be made if it is determined that the director or officer acted in bad faith or deliberately breached his or her duty to Western Digital or its stockholders and, as a result, it is more likely than not that it will ultimately be determined that he or she is not entitled to indemnification under the terms of the indemnity agreement.
-The indemnity agreements make the advance of litigation expenses mandatory absent a special determination to the contrary.
+We may, from time to time, enter into indemnity agreements with each of our directors and officers requiring that we pay on behalf of each director and officer party thereto any amount that he or she is or becomes legally obligated to pay because of any claim or claims made against him or her because of any act or omission or neglect or breach of duty including any actual or alleged error or misstatement or misleading statement, which he or she commits or suffers while acting in his or her capacity as a director and/or officer of the company and solely because of his or her being a director and/or officer.
+Under the DGCL, absent such an indemnity agreement, indemnification of a director or officer is discretionary rather than mandatory (except in the case of a proceeding in which a director or officer is successful on the merits).
+Consistent with our bylaw provision on the subject, the indemnity agreements require us to make prompt payment of defense and investigation costs and expenses at the request of the director or officer in advance of indemnification, provided that the recipient undertakes to repay the amounts if it is ultimately determined that he or she is not entitled to indemnification for such expense and provided further that such advance shall not be made if it is determined that the director or officer acted in bad faith or deliberately breached his or her duty to the company or its stockholders and, as a result, it is more likely than not that it will ultimately be determined that he or she is not entitled to indemnification under the terms of the indemnity agreement.
+The indemnity agreements make the advance of litigation ${\bf r}$ expenses mandatory absent a special determination to the contrary.
 Under the DGCL absent such an indemnity agreement, such advance would be discretionary.
 Under the indemnity agreement, we would not be required to pay or reimburse the director or officer for his or her expenses in seeking indemnification recovery against us.
 By the terms of the indemnity agreement, its benefits are not available if the director or officer has other indemnification or insurance coverage for the subject claim or, with respect to the matters giving rise to the claim, the director or officer:

-(1) received a personal benefit,

-(2) violated Section 16(b) of the Exchange Act or analogous provisions of law, or

-(3) committed enumerated acts of dishonesty.
-Absent the indemnity agreement, indemnification that might be made available to directors and officers could be changed by amendments to the our certificate of incorporation or bylaws.
+- (1) received a personal benefit, - (2) violated Section 16(b) of the Exchange Act or analogous provisions of law, or - (3) committed certain acts of dishonesty.
+Absent the indemnity agreement, indemnification that might be made available to directors and officers could be changed by amendments to the Company's Certificate of Incorporation or Bylaws.

-Our directors' liability insurance policy insures our directors and officers against the cost of defense, settlement or payment of a judgment under some circumstances stated in the policy.
-The selling stockholder and Western Digital each have agreed to indemnify the other and their respective officers, directors and other controlling persons against liabilities, stated in the stock purchase agreement, in connection with this registration, including liabilities under the Securities Act.
+Our directors' liability insurance policy insures our directors and officers against the cost of defense, settlement or payment of a judgment under certain circumstances.

-Item 16.
-Exhibits
+ITEM 16.
+EXHIBITS